-Compliance Tools for Part 9 Buildings
+Compliance tools for Part 9 buildings

-- As-Built Report
+- Mid-Construction Verification Report

 - B19-03: Guidelines for Energy Advisors – Setting Airtightness Values for Energy Modelling of Part 9 Buildings for Compliance with the BC Energy Step Code (PDF)